-4.1 Dalton Formula
+4.1 Dalton formula

-At any water / air interface which is above absolute zero, some water molecules leave the water and move into the air.
-Similarly, some of the water molecules in the air reenter the water.
+At any water/air interface which is above absolute zero, some water molecules leave the water and move into the air.
+Similarly, some of the water molecules in the air re-enter the water.
 If the rates of each process are equal, then there is no net movement of water molecules across the interface and therefore no evaporation.
-If however some water molecules are allowed to disperse upwards ie. they are effectively removed from the air close to the water surface, then a net transfer of water molecules from water to air takes place and evaporation occurs.
+If however some water molecules are allowed to disperse upwards, that is, they are effectively removed from the air close to the water surface, then a net transfer of water molecules from water to air takes place and evaporation occurs.

 Evaporation of a free water surface is therefore defined as net movement of water molecules from water to air.
-The rate of evaporation is E, (mm/hr) depends upon the rate at which the water molecules are dispersed away from the surface.
-This is a function of windspeed f(u) and the water vapour deficit or WVD.
-WVD is a function of the temperature and humidity of the air (Error!
-Reference source not found.).
+The rate of evaporation, E (mm/hr), depends on the rate at which the water molecules are dispersed away from the surface.
+This is a function of wind speed f(u) and the Water Vapour Deficit (WVD).
+WVD is a function of the temperature and humidity of the air (Figure 13) (WVD=VPD in Figure 13).

 Partial pressure, e, (Pa) is a convenient way to express the water vapour content or humidity of air.
-The humidity of air can contain is a function of temperature and is defined by saturated vapour pressure (e{sat} or e_s) curve presented in Error!
-Reference source not found.
+The humidity of air is a function of temperature and is defined by the saturated vapour pressure (e{sat} or e_s) curve presented in Figure 13.
 The gradient of the e_s curve ($\delta e/\delta T$) at any temperature T is defined as Δ_T .

 Consider a parcel of air with temperature T and an actual water vapour partial pressure e_a .
-If the parcel of air is cooled adiabatically (ie. no transfer of heat), T and e change along a line which has a negative gradient equal to the psychrometric constant, λ .
-Once the e_s curve is reached ie. the air is fully saturated.
-The temperature at which this occurs is known as the wet bulb temperature (T_w). λ has an approximate value of 67 Pa C-1. λ is not strictly a constant as it is a weak function of both temperature and air pressure.
+If the parcel of air is cooled adiabatically (i.e. no transfer of heat), T and e change along a line which has a negative gradient equal to the psychrometric constant, λ .
+Once the e_s curve is reached, the air is fully saturated.
+The temperature at which this occurs is known as the wet bulb temperature (T_w).
+Although λ has an approximate value of 67 Pa C-1, it is not strictly a constant as it is a weak function of both temperature and air pressure.
 Relative Humidity (RH) is simply e/e_s expressed as a percentage.
-Absolute humidity is the concentration of water vapour in air, expressed in ppm or in $\mu g/m^3$.
-Keeping temperature constant (isothermal), the amount by which water vapour pressure, e (Pa) would have to increase so that the e_s curve was reached (ie. the air becomes completely saturated) is known as the Vapour Pressure Deficit or VPD.
-VPD is commonly expressed in formulas as $(e_s - e_a)$.
+Absolute humidity is the concentration of water vapour in air, expressed in ppm or in μ g/m3.
+Keeping temperature constant (isothermal), the amount by which water vapour pressure, e (Pa) would have to increase so that the e_s curve was reached (i.e. the air becomes completely saturated) is known as the Vapour Pressure Deficit (VPD).
+VPD is commonly expressed in formulas as (e_s - e_a).

-Figure 11 Principle of evaporation
+Figure 13: Principle of evaporation

-Where f(u) is a windspeed function, Daltons formula (alternatively referred to as the "bulk aerodynamic formula") for potential evaporation, or the aerodynamic drying power of the air, E_a , is expressed as follows :
+Where f(u) is a wind speed function, Dalton's formula (alternatively referred to as the 'bulk aerodynamic formula') for potential evaporation, or the aerodynamic drying power of the air, E_a , is expressed as follows: